Exciting innovations in tech are changing our world for the better

 Technology is often mainly associated with computers, devices and further hardware but technological progress can also be seen in other types of products - and can even impact of people's lives, such as their diets.
 Thankfully, many people have become far more environmentally conscious and the technology industry is responding to this via a wide range of plant-based, meat-free options that are lab-grown or even 3D printed.

-What’s more, plant-based meat-free alternatives can be very nutritionally optimized and personalized through technology so as to suit the health needs of individuals and products can be mass-produced without a huge environmental impact - a big steps towards alleviating the food crisis worldwide.
+What’s more, plant-based meat-free alternatives can be very nutritionally optimized and personalized through technology to suit the health needs of individuals and products can be mass-produced without a huge environmental impact - a big steps towards alleviating the food crisis worldwide.

 Better for health, and better for the planet.